 Option 5 - How using geospatial data is making the everyday work of city officials more efficient (Smart Governance)

-This workshop focuses on Participatory Budgeting as a great tool for civic engagement.
-The objective is to examine experiences of PB implementation, and to discuss the potential fit of PB cases and their surrounding environments.
+This on-site-visit focuses on Participatory Budgeting as a great tool for civic engagement.
+The aim is to visit the objects of PB, examine experiences of PB implementation, and to discuss the potential fit of PB cases and their surrounding environments.
 The question to address: how to initiate and elaborate the right PB model for your local government.

 From May 1 -> 99€